deficollective/defiscan/src/content/protocols/euler/euler.md

 Most TVL (>90%) in Euler V2 lending market is currently controlled by the following entities, sorted by TVL: (1) Usual, (2) Euler DAO and (3) Sentora.

 The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintained by [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) maintains a reference list of approved oracle adapters, but during user transactions routers do not verify adapter approval before using configured oracles.
 However, users are informed on the Euler App if oracle adapters satisfy certain checks.
-Euler V2 relies on external oracle providers selected by the `EVault` creators and risk curators for all price data required for collateral valuations and liquidation decisions.

 Router Governor (most times equal to Vault creator/governor) are free to choose a price feed from any of the vendors which includes Chainlink, Pyth, RedStone, Chronicle, Lido, Pendle, Uniswap V3, Midas, MEV Capital, Idle, Resolv and many more.